GSA/challenges-and-prizes/_all-challenges/the-desal-prize-the-second-call-of-the-securing-water-for-food-grand-challenge.md

 bannerImage: ''
 groupId: 31
 showTagline: true
-name: 'The Desal Prize - The second "call" of the Securing Water for Food Grand Challenge'
+challenge-title: 'The Desal Prize - The second "call" of the Securing Water for Food Grand Challenge'
 privateCampaign: true
 ideaCount: 0
 memberIdeaAttachmentAllowed: false